Pavitra Rishta: Casting

 Sushant Singh Rajput who was playing the parallel lead in Kis Desh Mein Hai Meraa Dil of StarPlus was cast as Manav.
 Zee TV did not accept him for casting as Manav as he was a parallel lead of the show in their rival channel.
 But Producer Ekta Kapoor convinced the channel to accept him.
 In November 2011 Rajput quit the series and was replaced by Hiten Tejwani.
 However, during the final of the series on 25 October 2014, Tejwani paved way for Rajput who appeared in the final episode as Manav.

 Schedule

 The show's time slot was changed from 21:00 to 18:30 on 15 April 2014 and the 21:00 slot was taken by Kumkum Bhagya, also produced by Ekta Kapoor.

+Broadcast

+In India, the series was re-aired on Zee TV from 3 September 3, 2020, due to popular demand.In late 2018 and later in 2020, after the death of Sushant Singh Rajput, who starred in the series.

 Reception

 Around late 2008, producer Ekta Kapoor and her production house Balaji Telefilms declined when the ratings and popularity of all her hit soaps of the 2000s decreased and were axed and also when newly launched ones performed poorly.
 Since then most channels did not accept her to work.
 It was due to the chance given by Zee TV for this series, the career of Kapoor and her production house was revived when it became one of the top-rated Hindi television programs.